 Depending on the country you currently live in and the country where you plan to retire, it is crucial to understand how both Traditional and Roth IRA contributions will be treated by your resident country's tax system.

-If your country of residence or future retirement destination does not recognize these types of US-qualified retirement accounts, it is essential to clarify the future tax treatment to avoid the risk of double taxation.
+If your country of residence or future retirement destination does not recognize these types of U.S.-qualified retirement accounts, it is essential to clarify the future tax treatment to avoid the risk of double taxation.

 There is no one-size-fits-all rule; each country's tax laws must be considered individually.
 If your future plans are uncertain, this makes planning particularly challenging.
 This complexity underscores the importance of detailed, country-specific tax planning to ensure optimal financial outcomes for American expats.

-Key U.S. tax provisions
+Key U.S. Tax Provisions

 The Foreign Tax Credit (FTC) is a valuable tool for US taxpayers.
 It offsets U.S. taxes with taxes paid abroad, potentially reducing U.S. tax liability to zero.

-Conversely, the Foreign Earned Income Exclusion (FEIE) lets expats exclude up to $126,500 in 2024 of income from U.S. taxes.
+Conversely, the Foreign Earned Income Exclusion (FEIE) lets expats exclude up to $130,000 in 2025 of income from U.S. taxes.

 Notably, the FTC and FEIE cannot apply to the same income, and using FEIE may restrict IRA contributions.

-Special considerations when applying the FEIE as a U.S. taxpayer
+Special Considerations When Applying the FEIE as a U.S. Taxpayer

 Although the Foreign Earned Income Exclusion (Form 2555) is a commonly-used IRS provision used to reduce U.S. expat taxes, income excluded with the FEIE may not then be put into IRA plans.